Hear NVP’s Priti Choksi and Birdies founder Bianca Gates explain how to land early-stage funding – TechCrunch

 Priti Choksi, partner at Norwest Venture Partners, has a portfolio that includes Bright, Lumosity, Citcon, UPSIDE Foods and Birdies.
 But before she ever entered the world of VC, she was an operator at companies like Facebook and Google.
 She managed business development teams and ran M&A and has vast experience in the world of growing and scaling companies.

-So, it should go without saying, we’re absolutely amped to have Choksi join us on November 17 at 12 pm PT/3 pm ET for an episode of TechCrunch Live.
+So, it should go without saying, we’re absolutely amped to have Choksi join us on November 17 at 12 p.m.
+PST/3 p.m.
+EST for an episode of TechCrunch Live.
 Choksi will be joined by founder Bianca Gates of Birdies.

 Founders, this is a great opportunity to learn what makes VCs tick and refine your fundraising process accordingly.

-TechCrunch Live is accessible to anyone who is available on Wednesdays at noon PT/3 pm ET, but the full library of on-demand TechCrunch Live content is reserved exclusively for TechCrunch+ members.
+TechCrunch Live is accessible to anyone who is available on Wednesdays at noon PST/3 p.m.
+EST, but the full library of on-demand TechCrunch Live content is reserved exclusively for TechCrunch+ members.
 It’s but one of the many reasons to subscribe.
 If you haven’t yet, you can do that here.

 Registration and episode info can be found below.